yuchen-osdu/crs-conversion/docs/v3/tutorial/CRS_Convert_Service_howto.md

 Error checking is performed with following exception handling and response messages when parsing the input:

-1. Check Local Coordinates in ABCDBinGridSpatialLocation
+1. Check ABCDBinGridSpatialLocation
-    1. Four points are given for local coordinates as Properties (as specified above with AbstractGeoJson.BinLabel).
-Note: ABCDBinGridLocalCoordinates is deprecated.
+    1. CRS record-id is given and exists.
-    2. Order ABCD is sortable as (inline,crossline) = (I,J) =
+        * Note: BinGrids should use type BoundProjected or Projected (if based on WGS 84).
-        (minI,minJ), (minI,maxJ), (maxI,maxJ), (maxI,minJ), i.e., check
+    2. Four points are given.
-        that the numbers with same symbols are the same and minI\<maxI and minJ\<maxJ.
+    3. Using PropertiesBinGridCorners to give local coordinates.

-2. Check global coordinates in ABCDBinGridSpatialLocation
+        * Note: Usage of ABCDBinGridLocalCoordinates is deprecated.
-    1. Four points are given for geometry.
+    4. Local coordinates are sortable as A,B,C,D, i.e., in order (inline,crossline) = (I,J) =
-        1.  local coordinates as Properties (as specified above with AbstractGeoJson.BinLabel)
+        (minI,minJ), (minI,maxJ), (maxI,maxJ), (maxI,minJ).
-    2. CRS record-id is given.
-Limit this to a record-id (in principle this could be overloaded to allow a PersistableReference just like /convert).
+        Check that the numbers with same symbols are the same and minI \< maxI and minJ \< maxJ.